 - We'll ask you to complete a pre-adoption form.
 This paperwork must be completed first, in order to minimize stress for you and the animals.
 Our process includes asking questions, asking to see proof of identity (all potential adopters, MUST be over 18 years of age) and, frequently, asking for veterinary references, particularly when you have other animals at home.
 This is simply to protect the health of adoption candidates and the pets you already have.
 As much as we would love to test for diseases, it is an expensive procedure to test every pet.
 As a potential owner, you do have the option, at an additional charge, to have your new pet tested before they go home.

 - Once all the paperwork has been satisfactorily completed, we look over the application, and try to find the best match for your home.
 During this time, you should look at our animals and see which pet will suit your household.
 If we find a good match, we will have you visit with this pet.
 During this time frame, make sure to check the animal yourself.
 How comfortable are you and your family with this pet?
 How much training will it need?
 Are you capable of handling the animal?
-You'll have a sounseling session with a knowledgeable member of our staff who will fill you in on the history and needs of that animal, and his feeding and exercise requirements.
-Please understand though, MANY of the animals were brought in stray.
-Knowledge on the pets is very minimal and mostly from observation by our staff during their stay with us.
-You can ask your counselor any questions you can think of.
-The main question you should ask yourself is whether you will be the best owner for this pet, and that you are willing to provide the care it will need.
+You'll have a counseling session with a knowledgeable member of our staff who will fill you in on the history and needs of that animal, his feeding and exercise requirements.
+Please understand although, many of our animals were brought in as a stray, knowledge on the pets is very minimal and mostly from observation by our staff during their stay with us.
+Feel free to ask the Adoption Counselor any questions or concerns before adopting.

 - After you have made your decision.
 You will be asked to sign an adoption contract and pay an adoption fee.
-The fee covers a physical examination by our doctors at AAA Animal Hospital, their surgery for spaying or neutering (if they have not already had the surgery), vaccinations, a microchip for identification, an information folder with a variety of pet info, and a certificate for a free exam within one month provided by the Doctors at AAA Animal Hospital.
+The fee covers a physical examination by our doctors at AAA Animal Hospital, sterilization (if they have not already been altered)), vaccinations, microchip and registration, medical summary for the pet and a certificate for a free exam within one year after adoption provided by the Doctors at AAA Animal Hospital.

 PLEASE NOTE: As a general rule, we cannot hold animals for anyone.
 Unfortunately, because of the tremendous demands on our kennel space, all adoptions must be done on a first-come, first-served basis, and the first good, property-qualified prospective home will get the pet.
 The shelter will not take holds over the phone either.
 A potential adopter may only place a ONE TIME hour hold on a pet this is to ensure that each adopter is given the same equal opportunity at adopting a pet from our shelter.
 The shelter DOES NOT take deposits to hold a pet.